AppCivico/spottingbot/README.md

 **PegaBot is a project of the [Institute of Technology and Society of Rio de Janeiro (ITS Rio)](https://itsrio.org), [Instituto Equidade & Tecnologia](https://tecnologiaequidade.org.br/) and [AppCívico](https://appcivico.com/).**

-**spottingbot is an experimental project that needs you to evolve, do not hesitate to contribute on our [GitHub repository](https://github.com/AppCivico/spottingbot) or to contact us at [valentin@appcivico.com](mailto:valentin@appcivico.com).**
+**spottingbot is an experimental and open-source project that needs you to evolve, do not hesitate to contribute on our [GitHub repository](https://github.com/AppCivico/spottingbot) by pull request or to contact us at [valentin@appcivico.com](mailto:valentin@appcivico.com).
+A documentation about how the current indexes are calculated is also available [here](https://github.com/AppCivico/spottingbot/blob/master/documentation/)**